DylanDiracNintunze/ethics_fall2025/_pages/casestudy.md

 Problematic Smartphone Use (PSU).

-PSU is defined as a “craving to use a smartphone in a way that is difficult to control and leads to impaired daily functioning” (1)
+PSU is defined as a “craving to use a smartphone in a way that is difficult to control and leads to impaired daily functioning”.
+(1) This can lead to risky behaviors like driving while distracted which has serious consequences.
+Furthermore, PSU is usually linked to poor sleep, reduced focus and depression.

 Persuasive / Addictive Design.

 Common design mechanisms whereby apps increasingly deploy persuasive features that extend usage time and keep users engaged for as long as possible.
-(2)
+(2) These features are commonly seen in social media and messaging apps which end up earning more in ad revenues because of the attention they get from users.

 Behavioral Addiction.